liferay/liferay-central-test-2/SLIM-RUNTIME-README.markdown

 # Liferay Slim Runtime

-The Liferay Slim Runtime provides the bare minimum environment necessary to run Service Builder modules.
-The slim runtime is useful for those who want to test their applications quickly in a Liferay runtime without the unnecessary add-ons Liferay Portal provides.
+The Liferay Slim Runtime provides the bare necessities for running Service Builder modules.
+It's useful for testing applications quickly in a Liferay runtime environment free of Liferay add-ons.

-In summary, the Liferay Slim Runtime provides
+The Liferay Slim Runtime provides

 - Caching infrastructure
 - Database infrastructure
 - HTTP support
 - JAX-RS support
-- Limited Liferay utility classes
+- Limited set of Liferay utility classes
 - OSGi framework for running modules
 - Service Builder runtime for Service Builder modules
 - Spring infrastructure
 - Transaction infrastructure

-The slim runtime does **not** provide
+It does **not** provide

 - Authentication/Authorization layers
 - Layout templates
 - Permissions
-- Portlets (no portlet container)
+- Portlet support (no portlet container)
 - Sites
 - Themes
 - etc.

 ## Build

-To build the slim runtime, execute the following top-level Ant operation:
+To build the Slim Runtime, execute the following top-level Ant command:

     ant all -Dbuild.profile=slim

-The slim runtime is built in the server directory folder you've set in property `app.server.parent.dir` in the `app.server.properties` file.
-Note that the slim runtime only supports Tomcat 8+.
+It's built in the server directory specified by the `app.server.properties` file's `app.server.parent.dir` property.
+Note that the Slim Runtime only supports Apache Tomcat 8+.
 This limitation simplifies packaging and configuration.

 ## Launch

-To launch the slim runtime, run the Tomcat start scripts found in the `[tomcat]/bin` directory:
+To launch the Slim Runtime, run the Tomcat start scripts found in the `<tomcat>/bin` directory:

-    ./startup.[bat|sh]
+    ./startup.[sh|bat]

 ## Deploying Modules

-You can deploy any of the default defined module directories, or configure a custom deploy directory by overriding the properties found in `portal.properties`:
+You can deploy modules from any of the default directories the `portal.properties` file defines (see properties below) or from a custom auto-deploy directory you add to the `module.framework.auto.deploy.dirs` property.

     module.framework.base.dir=${liferay.home}/osgi